davlxd/NEPacketTunnelVPNDemo/README.md

 ## Prerequisites to build

-1. First, you need to request NetworkExtension entitlement for your Apple ID from Apple by filling the form here: https://developer.apple.com/contact/network-extension.
-From my experience, it gonna take 2~6 weeks for Apple to process your request.
+1. ~~~First, you need to request NetworkExtension entitlement for your Apple ID from Apple by filling the form here: https://developer.apple.com/contact/network-extension.
+From my experience, it gonna take 2~6 weeks for Apple to process your request. ~~~ 2017-12-16 Update: This is no longer needed.

 2. Then you need an iPhone.
 Network Extension App cannot run in iOS Simulators, you need a real iPhone to debug.